Skip to content

 • Applesauce: Adding just a little extra apple flavor and moisture to the pancakes.

-• Flour: All-purpose flour gives the pancakes texture.
+• Flour: All-purpose flour gives the texture of the apple pancakes.

 • Sugar: Light brown sugar works so well with apple flavor.

-• Baking powder + baking soda: The necessary leavening agents to make these pancakes light and airy.
+• Baking powder and baking soda: The necessary leavening agents to make these pancakes light and airy.

-• Salt: Just a little bit helps to enhance the flavors.
+• Salt: Just a little bit helps to enhance the flavors in these apple cinnamon pancakes.

 • Cinnamon: The warm spice brings fall flavors to the forefront.